-Elizabeth Fraser is a web writer with CBC New Brunswick based in Fredericton.
+Elizabeth Fraser is a reporter/editor with CBC New Brunswick based in Fredericton.
 She's originally from Manitoba.
 Story tip? firstname.lastname@example.org

 Latest from Elizabeth Fraser

 Town of St. Stephen working with industry to find jobs for laid-off Arauco workers

 A day after dozens of job losses were announced in St. Stephen, the town is coming together to find solutions for laid-off workers.

 Woman struck by CN train returned to tracks to grab her bag, police say